wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/2-data-files.md

 ### Select the file data to import

-After the file has connected to Power BI Desktop, the **Navigator** window opens.
+After the file has connected to Power BI Desktop, the Navigator window opens.
 This window shows you the data that is available in your data source (the Excel file in this example).
-You can select a table or entity to preview its contents, so you can make sure that the correct data will be loaded into the Power BI model.
+You can select a table or entity to preview its contents, to ensure that the correct data is loaded into the Power BI model.

 Select the check box(es) of the table(s) that you want to bring in to Power BI.
 This selection activates the **Load** and **Transform